-Reid B. Blackwelder, MD, FAAFP, a family physician in Kingsport, Tenn., is president of the American Academy of Family Physicians.
-Previously, he served three years as a director on the AAFP Board and one year as president-elect.
-Blackwelder was elected president-elect in October 2012 by the Congress of Delegates, the AAFP’s governing body.
+Reid B. Blackwelder, MD, FAAFP, a family physician in Kingsport, Tennessee, is board chair of the American Academy of Family Physicians.
+Previously, he served one-year terms as president and president-elect, and three years as a member of the AAFP Board of Directors.
+Blackwelder was elected to these positions by the Congress of Delegates, the AAFP’s governing body.
 The AAFP represents 115,900 physicians and medical students nationwide.

-As president of the AAFP, Blackwelder advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As board chair of the AAFP, Blackwelder advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

-In addition to his duties as AAFP president, he serves as director of the Medical Student Education Division for the Department of Family Medicine at East Tennessee State University’s James H. Quillen College of Medicine in Johnson City, Tenn., where he is also a professor of family medicine.
+Outside the AAFP, Blackwelder serves as director of the Medical Student Education Division for the Department of Family Medicine at East Tennessee State University’s James H. Quillen College of Medicine in Johnson City, Tennessee, where he is also a professor of family medicine.
 He previously served as program director of the Kingsport Family Medicine Residency Program of ETSU for more than 13 years and remains on faculty at the residency.

 A member of the AAFP since 1980, Blackwelder has served on and chaired numerous committees and commissions whose work has focused on continuing professional development and education.
 In 2008, the AAFP awarded Blackwelder its Exemplary Teacher of the Year Award.

-A member of the Tennessee Academy of Family Physicians since 1992, Blackwelder served in several positions, including president.
-He has been a member of the board of directors for more than 10 years and has served in multiple capacities on numerous Tennessee AFP committees.
+Blackwelder is past president of the Tennessee Academy of Family Physicians and served on its board of directors for more than 10 years.
+In addition, he has served in multiple capacities on numerous Tennessee AFP committees.
 He represented the chapter at the AAFP Congress of Delegates beginning in 2002, until his election to the AAFP Board of Directors in 2009.
 In 2008, the Tennessee AFP awarded Blackwelder its prestigious John S. Derryberry Distinguished Service Award, which recognizes members who have demonstrated exemplary leadership and outstanding service to the organization.

-In 2005, 2006 and again in 2009, Blackwelder was featured in the Guide to Top Family Doctors published by the Consumers Research Council of America.
-Also, in 2010, he received the Patient’s Choice Award from Vitals.com, a website that helps patients find a doctor who is right for them.
+In 2005, 2006, 2009 and 2014, Blackwelder was featured in the Guide to Top Family Doctors published by the Consumers Research Council of America.
+Also, in 2010 and 2011, he received the Patients’ Choice Award from Vitals.com, a website that helps patients find a doctor who is right for them.

-After he completed residency, Blackwelder served in the National Health Service Corps for many years as the only physician in the small town of Trenton, Ga., with a population of 1,400.
+After he completed residency, Blackwelder served in the National Health Service Corps for many years as the only physician in the small town of Trenton, Georgia, with a population of 1,400.

-For the past 21 years, Blackwelder has been affiliated with the Wellmont Holston Valley Medical Center in Kingsport, Tenn.
+For the past 22 years, Blackwelder has been affiliated with the Wellmont Holston Valley Medical Center in Kingsport.
 His residency practice maintains a vigorous hospital presence as one of only two family medicine groups that still admits its own patients.
-Until this past spring, he was the only family physician in Kingsport practicing obstetrics.
-Additionally, he has lectured nationally on complementary and alternative medicine, and patient-centered medicine.
+Until spring 2013, he was the only family physician in Kingsport practicing obstetrics.
+Additionally, he has lectured nationally on complementary and alternative medicine and patient-centered medicine.

 Share this page